bradclemson97/Learning-Java-Abstract-and-Interface-Exception-Handling-Generics/README.md

 Generics offer the ability to have one class for this which is flexible for many different data types. <?> defines the type parameter, it represents the type of thing the generics (priner) class is going to hold (and print).
 In this case, type T is going to be some type of animal.

+The main class also includes exception handling.
+An exception is a generally unwanted event that interrupts the normal flow of your program e.g. int myInt = Integer.parseInt("pants"); would throw an exception when running because we can't make a number out of 'pants'. instead of it interrupting the program when running, we can handle the exception with try-catch code blocks.

 The application also makes use of Lombok to add getters and setters, an equals method and string method to the main class.

 ## Getting Started